Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

 To create the Management resources, `deploy_management_resources` must be set to `true`, and the `subscription_id_management` is also required.

-> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 190 resources to be created by this module for this example.
+> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 190 resources to be created by the module for this example.

 To keep this example simple, the root module for this example is based on a single file:

-**`main.tf`**
+### `main.tf`

 ```hcl
 # We strongly recommend using the required_providers block to set the